Demolitions should only take place as per legal procedures, says Supreme Court

 The Uttar Pradesh government opposed the petition, contending that the Jamiat Ulama-i-Hind had no locus standi in the matter, according to Live Law.
 Appearing for the state government, Harish Salve said that in Prayagraj, the civic authorities had given notice to Mohammed in May, long before the violence in the city took place.

 Salve on Thursday sought three days to file an affidavit stating the Uttar Pradesh government’s stand.
 Justice Bopanna said that the court had a duty to ensure safety in the meantime.
 “If this court doesn’t come to rescue, that wouldn’t be proper,” the judge said.
-“It should look fair.
+“It should look fair.”

 The court will hear the case further next week.